textileio/community/docs/threads/index.md

 # Getting Started

-ThreadDB is a p2p database built on [IPFS](https://ipfs.io) and [Libp2p](https://libp2p.io).
-Together, the Threads Protocol and Database provide an alternative architecture for data on the web.
+ThreadDB is a multi-party database built on [IPFS](https://ipfs.io) and [Libp2p](https://libp2p.io).
+Threads provide an alternative architecture for data on the web.
 ThreadDB aims to help power a new generation of web technologies by combining a novel use of event sourcing, Interplanetary Linked Data ([IPLD](https://ipld.io)), and access control to provide a distributed, scalable, and flexible database solution for decentralized applications.

-### How to use ThreadDB
+### Thread Implementations

 There are two implementations of ThreadDB.

 #### Golang